Standard Model Tested with Neutrinos

 where we introduced an effective NCR definition~\cite{AtzoriCorona:2024rtv}.
 The neutrino-electron vector neutral coupling can then be defined as

 The impact of the momentum dependence of the NCR form factor becomes relevant for momenta larger than the mass of the corresponding charged lepton $\ell$ that enters the loops.

 We can profit from the large amount of available $\nu$ES data to extract the value of the NCRs and combine them with the constraints set by us using the available CE$\nu$NS data in Ref.~\cite{AtzoriCorona:2025ygn}, namely from COHERENT CsI~\cite{Akimov:2021dab}, COHERENT Ar~\cite{COHERENT:2020iec,COHERENT:2020ybo}, CONUS+~\cite{Ackermann:2025obx} and TEXONO Ge~\cite{TEXONO:2024vfk}.
 For completeness, we also updated such constraints including the latest $\nu$GEN~\cite{nuGeN:2025mla} data.
-Moreover, in this work, we analyse the reactor $\overline{\nu}_e-e$ data from the TEXONO collaboration~\cite{TEXONO:2009knm} using a recent antineutrino flux parametrization~\cite{Perisse:2023efm}.
+Moreover, in this Letter, we analyze the reactor $\overline{\nu}_e-e$ data from the TEXONO collaboration~\cite{TEXONO:2009knm} using a recent antineutrino flux parametrization~\cite{Perisse:2023efm}.
 We also consider the results on the $\nu_e-e$ integrated cross section measured by the LSND~\cite{LSND:2001akn} and LAMPF~\cite{Allen:1992qe} collaborations.
-Similarly, we analyse the integrated cross section results reported by BNL-E734 for the $\nu_\mu (\overline{\nu}_\mu)-e$ processes~\cite{Ahrens:1990fp}.
+Similarly, we analyze the integrated cross section results reported by BNL-E734 for the $\nu_\mu (\overline{\nu}_\mu)-e$ processes~\cite{Ahrens:1990fp}.
 We also include the $\nu_\mu (\overline{\nu}_\mu)-e$ differential cross section measurement reported by the CHARM-II experiment~\cite{CHARM-II:1993phx,CHARM-II:1994dzw,CHARM-II:1994aeb}.
-Lastly, to incorporate also the data from the CCFR collaboration~\cite{CCFR:1997zzq}, we converted the constraint on the weak mixing angle into a determination of the muonic NCR.
+Lastly, to incorporate also the data from the CCFR collaboration~\cite{CCFR:1997zzq}, we converted the constraint on the weak mixing angle into a determination of the muonic NCR, which can be done given the fact that the neutrino charge radius acts as an effective shift of the weak mixing angle inside the vector neutrino-electron neutral current coupling (e.g., see Eq.~(1) of Ref.~\cite{Cadeddu:2018dux}).

-The strength of this work lies in the development of a global fit that, for the first time, incorporates all the most relevant $\nu$ES and CE$\nu$NS data within a consistent theoretical and phenomenological framework.
-Specifically, we standardize the treatment of radiative corrections, use the most up-to-date constants and a consistent antineutrino flux description for reactor data, and, most importantly, include the momentum dependence that we pioneered in Ref.~\cite{AtzoriCorona:2024rtv}.
+The strength of this Letter lies in the development of a global fit that, for the first time, incorporates all the most relevant $\nu$ES and CE$\nu$NS data within a consistent theoretical and phenomenological framework.
+Specifically, we build upon previous analyses which either neglected radiative corrections altogether or included them only partially, typically considering only the neutrino charge radius correction.
+In contrast, our Letter incorporates the full set of relevant radiative contributions (as detailed in Supplemental Material~\cite{refsupp}), applies a consistent treatment across all experimental datasets, ensuring uniformity across experiments and allowing for a more accurate and meaningful comparison of different data, uses the most up-to-date constants and a consistent antineutrino flux description for reactor data, and, most importantly, includes the momentum dependence that was pioneered in Ref.~\cite{AtzoriCorona:2024rtv}.